Roads in South Africa: Road safety

 Road safety, including administrative adjudication of road traffic offences, infrastructure safety audits, and traffic personnel training is overseen by the Road Traffic Management Corporation, which was created in 2005.

-Its mandate is stipulated in the The Road Traffic Management Corporation Act, No. 20 of 1999.
+Its mandate is stipulated in The Road Traffic Management Corporation Act, No. 20 of 1999.

 Technical classification

-National roads
+National routes

-South Africa has an extensive network of 22,197 kilometers of national roads, providing connectivity to all regions of the country.
+South Africa has an extensive network of 22,197 kilometers of national routes, providing connectivity to all regions of the country.
+These roads are designated with the prefix "N", ranging from N1 to N18.
 Given the relatively low traffic volume on long-distance routes, motorways are primarily confined to metropolitan areas.

-The national roads are generally single-lane, with some sections featuring 2+1 lanes or wider configurations such as 2x2 lanes.
-Overall, the national roads are in fair to good condition, ensuring connectivity between all major cities in South Africa.
+The national routes are generally single-lane, with some sections featuring 2+1 lanes or wider configurations such as 2x2 lanes.
+Overall, the national routes are in fair to good condition, ensuring connectivity between all major cities in South Africa.

-Provincial roads
+Provincial routes

-In South Africa, provincial roads serve as secondary roads, supplementing the national road network.
+In South Africa, provincial routes serve as secondary routes, supplementing the national route network.
 These roads are designated with the prefix "R", ranging from R21 to R82.
 While provincial governments manage some of these roads, others are maintained by SANRAL, the national road agency.

-In urban areas, municipalities often oversee sections of provincial roads.
-The condition and quality of provincial roads vary, encompassing a range of surfaces from gravel to freeway standards, reflecting the diverse needs and priorities of different regions.
+In urban areas, municipalities often oversee sections of provincial routes.
+The condition and quality of provincial routes vary, encompassing a range of surfaces from gravel to freeway standards, reflecting the diverse needs and priorities of different regions.

 Regional routes

-In South Africa, regional routes constitute the third level of roads, following national and provincial roads.
+In South Africa, regional routes constitute the third level of roads, following national and provincial routes.
 These routes are identified by a 3-digit R-number.
 Generally, provincial authorities manage most regional routes, although SANRAL, the national road agency, oversees some of them.

 This distribution of management responsibilities reflects the shared roles and responsibilities between national and provincial authorities in maintaining South Africa's road network.

 Motorways

 South Africa does not have a comprehensive national motorway network, primarily due to low traffic volumes outside urban areas.
 The country's 2,160 kilometers of motorway are mainly concentrated in three major metropolitan regions: Johannesburg, Cape Town, and Durban.

 Johannesburg boasts an extensive motorway network, earning it the nickname "Los Angeles of Africa," with some routes featuring up to six lanes in each direction and large interchanges.
 This network extends throughout Gauteng province and beyond, forming the largest regional highway network in Africa.

 In contrast, Cape Town's urban highway network is more limited, while Durban has a smaller regional motorway network.

 Elsewhere, short stretches of motorway exist, such as in East London and Port Elizabeth.
 Some bypasses, like those in Bloemfontein, Kroonstad, and Polokwane, have been developed as freeways.

-Motorways in South Africa can fall under various road number classes, including national roads, provincial roads, regional routes, and metro roads.
-Notably, many motorways around Johannesburg are toll roads, operating under a free-flow toll system.
+Motorways in South Africa can fall under various road number classes, including national routes, provincial routes, regional routes, and metropolitan routes.